 The U.S. Food and Drug Administration (FDA) uses the Medical Device Reporting System to track defibrillator errors or malfunctions.
 From this data gathered, the majority of cases, and adverse incidents were related to improper defibrillator maintenance and use.
 The agency noted that equipment failures were preventable.

-AED’s and Defibrillators must be ready to go in a moment’s notice, making preventive maintenance even more crucial for these types of devices.
+AED’s and Defibrillators must be ready to go in a moment’s notice, making Preventative Maintenance even more crucial for these types of devices.
 Since defibrillators may rarely be used in some industries, maintenance can be easily overlooked.
 In order for your equipment to be in compliance it is necessary that you keep up with the maintenance of your machines.
 Liability issues can become an issue if you fail to keep up your equipment.
 You must maintain your equipment to avoid lawsuits against your company and staff.